 The works of the Conference are many and varied.
 We visit people either in their own homes, in a care home or in a hospital.
 Material assistance can be given through the provision of furniture, white goods, Asda vouchers, or the West Leeds Foodbank.

 The current officers of the Society are:

-- Christopher Hirst (Vice President and Secretary)
+- Christopher Hirst (President)

 - Freda Mortimer (Treasurer)